welllog/etcdkeeper-x/README.md

     docker run -d -p 8010:8010 -v somepath:/cmd/etc etcdkeeper-x

 ## Configuration
-The default configuration file is `config.yaml`, and the configuration file path can be specified using the `-c` parameter.
-Below is a sample configuration file (`config.yaml`):
+The default configuration file is `config.yaml`, and the `-c` parameter can be used to specify the configuration file path.
+Here is an example configuration file:

 ```yaml
 # etcdkeeper-x listen host
 host: 0.0.0.0